PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 > [!info]
 > The is the general shape of a static page: a `route` string and three methods `getPaths`, `generate`, and `render`.
 >
-> But as you saw earlier with the `pages/home.ts` page, `getPaths` and `generate` are optional if you don't need them :
+> But as you saw earlier with the `pages/home.ts` page, `getPaths` and `generate` are optional if you don't need them:
 >
-> - You don't need `getPaths` for a page with a single path, .
+> - You don't need `getPaths` for a page with a single path
-> - You don't need `generate` for a page without any data fetching.
+> - You don't need `generate` for a page without any data fetching
 >
 > However, you must always define a `route` and a `render` method.

 ## External data

-Having the `POSTS` array keeps everything simple, but mixing code and data's not a good practice; we'd have to update the page code each time we want to add a post.
+Having the `POSTS` array keeps everything simple, but mixing code and data is not a good practice; we have to update the page code each time we want to add a post.

 Instead, we could have an `posts.json` file containing all our posts.
 Adding a post would simply means adding a new entry to the `posts.json`.
 No code modification needed.

-To do so, we create a `pages/posts.json` file :
+To do so, we create a `pages/posts.json` file:

 ```ts filename=pages/posts.json
 [